Show Menu

 netstat -nap | grep postgres # To grab listening port if not default

-ps f -U postgres # Or other DB user, to see startup args
+ps f -U instance_owner # With user found above, to see startup args

 su - db_owner pg_controldata data_directory # To get cluster details